WhosNickDoglio/dagger-rules/docs/rules.md

 ### Prefer constructor injection over field injection

-Field injection should only ever be used for classes that you don't manage their creation (`Activities` or `Fragments`) if the creation of the class you're trying to add to the Dagger graph isn't managed by something else like the Android OS you should be using constructor injection.
+Field injection should only ever be used for classes that you don't manage their creation (like Android `Activities` or `Fragments`) if the creation of the class you're trying to add to the Dagger graph isn't managed by something else like the Android OS you should be using constructor injection.